mobijoker/Cyber/README.md

 #### Syntax highlighting

-Syntax highlighting are powered by Rouge
+Syntax highlighting are powered by Rouge and [Son of Obsidian](son-of-obsidian) theme.

 #### Contact form